gwen-interpreter/gwen/README.md

 directory and its subdirectories are interpreted.
 For any given feature file, all existing meta files in the feature file's path are discovered and loaded first.
-Any number of files or directories can be passed to gwen in a single call for sequential or parallel batch execution.
+Any number of files or directories can be passed to gwen in a single call for sequential or parallel execution.
 Tags can also be passed to include and exclude features and scenarios annotated with those tags.

 ***